JiayinCao/Tiny-Shading-Language/README.md

 Though, it is specifically designed for my own renderer.
 This programming language can totally be used in any other CPU based ray tracing project.

-Following is the image generated in the sample ray tracing program with TSL integrated in this project (I'm still working on it to implement more fun stuff in this image.)
+Following is the image generated in the sample ray tracing program with TSL integrated in this project
 ![](https://github.com/JiayinCao/Tiny-Shading-Language/blob/master/gallery/tsl_sample.jpg?raw=true)

 # Note